camillabjorkgren-win23-jsbackend/CourseProvider/README.md

 # CourseProvider
-A web application developed using ASP.NET Core MVC, designed to manage courses and user enrollments.
-This application allows users to browse available courses, enroll in courses, and manage their course schedules.
+Designed to manage courses and user enrollments.
+This azure function allows users to browse available courses, enroll in courses, and manage their course schedules.
 Administrators have additional capabilities to create, update, and delete courses.

 ## Features
 - Course Management